SonarSource/sonarlint-vscode/README.md

 Please see the [documentation](https://github.com/SonarSource/sonarlint-vscode/wiki/Security-hotspots) for more details.

 ### Secrets detection
 Secrets are pieces of user-specific or system-level credentials that should be protected and accessible to legitimate users only.
-SonarLint detects exposed Secrets in your source code and language agnostic config files.
+SonarLint detects exposed Secrets in your source code and language-agnostic config files.
 When running in Connected Mode, the SonarQube or SonarCloud Quality Profiles are applied to locally detected Secrets.

 ## Connected Mode

 You can connect SonarLint to SonarQube 7.9+/SonarCloud by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.

 While in Connected Mode, SonarLint receives notifications from SonarQube/SonarCloud about your Quality Gate changes and new issues.
 Notifications can be enabled or disabled from the UI while creating or editing the connection settings.
-For editing notificaitons in previous versions, please see [SonarLint Versions 3.5.4 and Lower](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode#sonarlint-versions-354-and-lower).
+For editing notifications in previous versions, please see [SonarLint Versions 3.5.4 and Lower](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode#sonarlint-versions-354-and-lower).
 Note that Connected Mode notifications are not available in the SonarQube Community Editions 8.6 and earlier.

 When running in Connected Mode with SonarQube 8.6 and above, and browsing a [security hotspot](https://docs.sonarqube.org/latest/user-guide/security-hotspots/), a button will be available offering to open the hotspot in SonarLint (with SonarLint already running in VSCode).
 Limitation: this feature relies on local communication between your web browser and SonarLint, and consequently is not available in some remote environments such as GitPod, or GitHub CodeSpaces.

-Connected Mode will also allow unlocking of your analysis for these languages:
+Connected Mode will also unlock your analysis of these languages:

 - [Apex rules](https://rules.sonarsource.com/apex)
 - [PL/SQL rules](https://rules.sonarsource.com/plsql)